-Phenolic resin is an even higher-grade material than MDF.
-Phenolic resin is thinner than MDF, won’t be damaged by water, and should maintain its shape for the lifetime of the table.
+- An even higher-grade material than MDF is phenolic resin.
+This material is thinner than MDF, won’t be damaged by water, and should maintain its shape for the lifetime of the table.
 Phenolic resin router tables are among the most expensive models you can buy.

-Metal router tables are high end as well.
+- Another high-end option is a metal router table, with designs in cast aluminum and cast iron.
 Cast aluminum provides a sturdy, durable work top that will maintain its shape.
-Pro shop router tables, which are the premium tables on the market, have a cast-iron work surface.
+Pro shop router tables, which are the premium tables on the market, have a cast iron work surface.
 There isn’t a router table material that’s flatter, more stable, and more durable than cast iron.